Meadow Heights, Victoria: Places of interest

 Meadow Heights offers several places of interest, with the nearest cinema complex located to the south, in Broadmeadows.
 There are several youth centres for social activities and there is a soccer team in the area.

 There are around four milk bars; on Bicentennial Crescent and Magnolia Boulevard in the north, Taggerty Crescent in the centre, and one on Eldorado Crescent to the south.

 The main shopping centre is the Meadow Heights Shopping Centre, which is located on Paringa Boulevard.
 It features a SUPA IGA Supermarket and over 25 specialty shops.

 There is also a mosque in Meadow Heights, near the shopping centre.

 A community centre and a skate bowl are located in the Buchan Street Reserve.

-Meadow Heights has parks all throughout the suburb, the most largest of which is the Broadmeadows Valley Park, which starts from Meadow Heights right down to Jacana, with a bike trail alongside.
+Meadow Heights has parks all throughout the suburb, the largest of which is the Broadmeadows Valley Park, which starts from Meadow Heights right down to Jacana, with a bike trail alongside.
 The park has soccer fields and playgrounds near Barry Road and Magnolia Boulevard, providing barbecue and picnic areas for residents.
 Shankland Wetlands has a variety of introduced and native birds.
 The wetlands is located south of Meadow Heights, at the end of Barry Road.